 The City will contribute the annual implicit subsidy as part of active employee health premiums and will prefund the explicit subsidy based on the normal cost, administrative expenses, and amortization payment described above less expected employee contributions.
-The City has the option to limit its contribution to no more than 14% of total payroll.
+The City has the option to limit its contribution towards the explicit subsidy to no more than 14% of total payroll.